 |Articket - discounts for Barcelona art museums|

 |Movies in English Barcelona|

 |Find Barcelona's parks|

 |Barcelona chair by Mies van der Rohe|

 |Sant Joan Barcelona 2016 - Festival Saint John|

 |Written by festivals|

-Sant Joan Barcelona 2014 festival.
-What to do and what's on in Barcelona for Sant Joan 23rd June 2014.
-Saint John's Festival is Spain's and Barcelona's midsummer celebration festival, when all of Spain celebrates the shortest night of the year.
+Sant Joan Barcelona 2015 festival.
+What to do and what's on in Barcelona for Sant Joan 23rd June 2016.
+Saint John's Festival is Spain's and Barcelona's midsummer celebration festival, when all of Spain celebrates the shortest night of the year the summer solstice.
 TWEET THIS PAGE

 Sant Joan is one of Barcelona's biggest parties and the noisiest and possibly the craziest.
 It's a night of Fire, Fireworks, Coca cakes and Cava, but not of sleep.
 You will not get much sleep on the night of 23rd June in Barcelona, so you might as well join the party.
 Sant Joan is very much a family and friends celebration and there are no major public fireworks displays at Sant Joan in Barcelona except a small display from the roof of the town hall square Plaça de Sant Jaume around 7.30pm to welcome the ·flame of Canigò."
 Read more below.
 Many visitors like to join the other 70,000 people who spend Sant Joan celebrations on one of the Barcelona beaches.
-For dinner and parties check out the Barcelona beach restaurants and Barcelona Beach clubs.
+For dinner and parties check out the Barcelona beach restaurants and Barcelona beach clubs.
 The next day is the 24th June, is a public holiday and more than 300 cleaners will be up early to clean the beaches so they are ready for bathers.
 Read about Sant Joan Barcelona events and traditions below and download full PDF Barcelona Sant Joan programme

 Happy Sant Joan!
 Bona revetlla a tots!